-We arrive at 11.30am during one Saturday morning in October and the queues are already over-crowding the pavement on the other side of the road for the 12pm lunch rush.
+We arrive at 11.30am during one Saturday morning in October, and the queues are already over-crowding the pavement opposite the restaurant for the 12pm lunch rush.
 We were seated shortly after 12pm though as we managed to join the tail end of the first 30 diners.

 The menu is simple and friendly as is the ordering system of entering the amount you would like of each item on the provided form and pencil.

 We kicked off with the Soy Milk Marinated Chicken, sichuan mayo, golden kimchi with sesame bao. (£5).
 It is 3 mouthfuls of celestial chicken porn.
-It became utterly addictive as you bite into that spiced outer crunchy crust and pillowy sweet bun.
+Every mouthful addictive, as you bite into that spiced crunchy exterior of the chicken and sweet sesame bun.
 The sichuan mayo and kimchi gave it that extra lift and moisture to the tender chicken.

 Washed down with cold brew baozhong tea was a divine thing, a bit steep at £3 a glass though.